ReinProject/devsetup/README.md

 Bitcoin Core is then configured to use the testnet and pruning to 2gb.
 The Causeway server is auto-configured to talk to that Bitcoin Core instance via RPC.

-# Final steps
+# Final steps, i.e. Running the above

 Each of the following need to run in a shell which you can invoke from your host machine with `vagrant ssh` or by opening Terminator inside the VM.
 The password for the vagrant user is `vagrant`.
-You may want to install screen to make the former option easier.
+You may want to install screen to make the former option more robust.

+Run Bitcoin Core:

+    bitcoind &

 Run Causeway: